raymonstah/asianamericanswiki/content/humans/michelle-kwan/index.md

 ---

-Michelle Kwan is a olympian and world champion figure skater, known as one of the greatst figure skaters of all time.
+Michelle Kwan is a olympian and world champion figure skater, known as one of the greatest figure skaters of all time.
+Although retired as a skater, Michelle is active as voice in the Asian American community to combat racism and celebrate AAPI culture.